ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 ## Properties

+### Kleisli category

+The [[Kleisli morphisms]] of the Giry monad on [[Meas]] (and related subcategories) are [[Markov kernels]].
+Therefore its [[Kleisli category]] is the category [[Stoch]].
+It is one of the most important examples of a [[Markov category]].

-### Giry Monad on Standard spaces
+### Algebras over the Giry Monad on Standard spaces

+We can't say much about the $G$-algebras on the category of measurable spaces due to set-theoretical issues, e.g., the hypothesis that measurable cardinals exist.
+However, the $G$ monad restricts to the full subcategory of [[standard Borel space]] where we can construct a factorization of the $G$ monad which allows us to understand how $G$ algebras arise via expectation maps.

+Let us first note a relationship between the Giry monad on [[standard Borel space]] and the [[Radon monad]].
 Every probability measure on a [[Standard Borel space]]  is a [[Radon measure]].
 So, on compact Polish spaces, the Giry monad coincides with the measurable sets of the [[Radon monad]].
 Do note that not every measurable map is continuous with regard to the topology of the Radon monad.
 This applies to algebras also — for example, the Giry algebra on $[0, \infty]$ is not continuous.

 The Giry monad on Polish spaces uses the weak topology, which is weaker than the weak* topology of the [[Radon monad]].

-### Kleisli category

-The [[Kleisli morphisms]] of the Giry monad on [[Meas]] (and related subcategories) are [[Markov kernels]].
-Therefore its [[Kleisli category]] is the category [[Stoch]].
-It is one of the most important examples of a [[Markov category]].

-### Algebras over the Giry monad
-We can't say much about the $G$-algebras on the category of measurable spaces due to lack of structure and set-theoretical issues.
-However, the $G$ monad restricts to the full subcategory of [[standard Borel space]] where we can construct a factorization of the $G$ monad which allows us to understand how $G$ algebras arise via expectation maps.
+We now proceed to determine the category of algebras, $\mathbf{Alg}_G$, of the $G$-monad.

 If $X$ is any standard space then the space of probability measures $G{X}$ is a [[superconvex space]] with the structure defined pointwise: if $\{P_i\}_{i=1}^{\infty}$ is a countable collection of probability measures on $X$  then, for every sequence $\{p_i\}_{i=1}^{\infty}$ with each $p_i \in [0,1]$ such that $\sum_{i=1}^{\infty} p_i = 1$, the countable affine sum  $\sum_{i=1}^{\infty} p_i P_i$,  is also a probability measure, defined at the measurable set $U$ in $X$ by
 \begin{equation}